deathpillow/deathpillow.github.io/_posts/2015-06-12-division-of-domestic-data.md

 </figure>

+###Informational Documents###

-2. Informational Documents: Extrapolating from the current state of divorce within Atlanta (Fulton County, GA), the project includes updated informational documents currently used during the divorce process.
+Extrapolating from the current state of divorce within Atlanta (Fulton County, GA), the project includes updated informational documents currently used during the divorce process.
 These include an updated Automatic Domestic Standing Order to account for digital protections and an informational pamphlet explaining the divorce process under these new protections.

 <figure>
 	<img src="/images/ddd/final/documents/DDD-pamphlet-side-A-01.png">